mmenestret/jdegoes.github.io/_posts/2014-11-18-precog-lessons-learned.md

 I have stories of warmth and intelligence and stories of stupidity and pomposity.

 But if there's one thing I've learned from all this, it's that there's no such thing as an all-knowing oracle.
-No one really knows which paths will lead to success, and which to failure.
+No one *really* knows which paths will lead to success, and which to failure.

-Mentors, even those from the same industry, often fiercely disagree with each other.
-Investors, including venture capitalists, have no idea why they do or do not invest.
+Mentors, even those from the same industry, often *fiercely* disagree with each other.
+Investors, including venture capitalists, have *no idea* why they do or do not invest.
 While they sometimes give reasons, those reasons are made up after the fact, which is why they're usually inconsistent with other investments.

 Finally, ideas that seem ridiculously stupid (like, "We're gonna create an app that lets you share touched-up photos with your friends!", or "We're gonna help people rent out their spare rooms!") can sometimes pan out in a big way.

-There's a lesson in all of this: listen to everyone, and take all criticism to heart, because no point of view is *entirely* wrong, There's a kernel of truth in everything.
+There's a lesson in all of this: listen to everyone, and take all criticism to heart, because no point of view is *entirely* wrong.
+There's a kernel of truth in everything.

 But at the end of the day, realize that no one *really* knows anything.
 There's no wizard behind the curtain.

-It's up to *you* to become master of your business, to know it so thoroughly you stop looking for that all-knowing oracle who can help you guide your business to success.
+It's up to *you* to become master of your business, to become that oracle who can help you guide your business to success.

 ### 10. Don't Let Failure Destroy You